russdill/vmeiosis/README.md

 * Resilience against powerloss during programming.
 * Programming tool that understands avrdude commands.
 * Operation for devices as small as 2KB (attiny25, etc).
+* Allows running of "stock" user programs in addition to those modified for vmeiosis.

 For instance, the sizes of a sample HID supporting V-USB firmware: